-We have two versions of our Certification Program: Level I and Level II.
-Each Certification Program is comprised of individual courses.
+We have two versions of our Certificate Program: Level I and Level II.
+Each Certificate Program is comprised of individual courses.
 Within each course, you will be required to complete the required reading, post-test, course evaluation, and print the course completion certificate.
-After completion of all your courses included in your Certification Program, we will need to conduct a “Completion Audit ” to give you a final certificate, badges, and a formal listing on our website for your clients/patients to verify your certification with TBHI.
+After completion of all your courses included in your Certificate Program, we will need to conduct a “Completion Audit ” to give you a final certificate, badges, and a formal listing on our website for your clients/patients to verify your certificate with TBHI.
 Our team requires 3-5 business days to complete this entire process.
-To request your Certification Completion Audit, please send us your request here: email@example.com.
+To request your Certificate Completion Audit, please go to telehealth.org/audit.

 The Level I Certificate training is best for you if you work within an agency setting that is already organized to legally and ethically practice telebehavioral health.
 Your technology has been chosen, vetted, and installed by professionals and perhaps even your agency’s Information Technology (IT) staff.
 Your legal office has approved a full informed consent process and document for working with clients and patients.
 Your clinical staff has developed a well-defined emergency plan based on local community resources and an integrated response system is in place if an emergency arises at the client/patient site.
 Your supervisors know what might go wrong and contingency plans are in place.
 Your malpractice carrier is on board and you have the appropriate malpractice policy in place.
 Your billing staff already knows the appropriate telebehavioral health billing codes, place of service designations and telehealth modifiers.
 You just need some basic legal, ethical and clinical information about how to think about what has been organized for you.
 You will benefit from the fundamentals as to help you think through the issues to see the bigger clinical picture and how it all ties together into delivering responsible, professional care.